 The Met Éireann Library adheres to Irish copyright legislation, the Copyright and Related Rights Act, 2000.
 For further details see here.

 Copying of published material is restricted to one article or chapter from any journal issue or book title.
 The library supports research or private study for non-commercial purposes only.
 You will be asked to sign a copyright declaration form for any material provided by the library.

-The library is based at the Met Éireann HQ in Glasnevin, Dublin 9 and is open to the public by appointment only.
-You can contact us here:
+The library is based at the Met Éireann HQ in Glasnevin, Dublin 9 and is currently not open to the public as outlined above.